-In addition to the regulatory license issued by the State Board of Medical Examiners, a practicing physician shall apply for and obtain from the Secretary of Revenue a statewide physician privilege license.
-Varying situations involving a physician and the applicability of the physician privilege license tax for these situations are as follows:

-- A physician in private practice, either exclusively or partially, is subject to the physician privilege license tax; - A physician practicing his profession and compensated in part from a fund or "pool" derived in part or in full from fees charged for his services is subject to the physician privilege license tax notwithstanding the fact that some of his compensation may also come from appropriations, grants, business income (income from a "business" in the non-professional sense; for example, a physician employed by an industrial plant to attend its industrial employees at its plant), or other "non-fee" sources. - 3) A professional engineer, as defined in G.S.
-89C-3. - 4) A registered land surveyor, as defined in G.S.
-89C-3. - 5) An architect, including any architect employed by another architect, who renders architectural services. - 6) A landscape architect, including any architect employed by another architect, who renders architectural services. - 7) A photographer, a canvasser for any photographer, or an agent of a photographer in transmitting photographs to be copied, enlarged, or colored.
-A licensed photographer having a located place of business in this State is liable for the license tax on each agent or solicitor employed by the photographer for soliciting business. - 8) A real estate broker or a real estate salesman, as defined in G.S.
-93A-2.
-A real estate broker or a real estate salesman who is also a real estate appraiser is required to obtain only one license under this section to cover both activities. - 9) A real estate appraiser, as defined in G.S.
-93E-1-4.
-A real estate appraiser who is also a real estate broker or a real estate salesman is required to obtain only one license under this section to cover both activities.
+- In addition to the regulatory license issued by the State Board of Medical Examiners, a practicing physician shall apply for and obtain from the Secretary of Revenue a statewide physician privilege license.
+Varying situations involving a physician and the applicability of the physician privilege license tax for these situations are as follows: - A physician licensed by the State Board of Medical Examiners but not performing duties appropriate to his profession (for example, is the head of a State agency and has no medical practice) is not "practicing" and is not subject to the physician privilege license tax; - A physician in private practice, either exclusively or partially, is subject to the physician privilege license tax; - A physician practicing his profession but wholly compensated from appropriations, grants, business income (income from a "business" in the non-professional sense; for example, a physician employed by an industrial plant to attend its industrial employees at its plant), or from sources other than funds generated by fees charged for his services is not subject to the physician privilege license tax; - A physician practicing his profession and compensated in part from a fund or "pool" derived in part or in full from fees charged for his services is subject to the physician privilege license tax notwithstanding the fact that some of his compensation may also come from appropriations, grants, business income (income from a "business" in the non-professional sense; for example, a physician employed by an industrial plant to attend its industrial employees at its plant), or other "non-fee" sources.
+(17 NCAC 04B.0611) - c) A professional engineer, as defined in G.S.
+89C-3. - d) A registered land surveyor, as defined in G.S.
+89C-3. - e) An architect, including any architect employed by another architect, who renders architectural services. - f) A landscape architect, including any architect employed by another architect, who renders architectural services. - g) A photographer, a canvasser for any photographer, or an agent of a photographer in transmitting photographs to be copied, enlarged, or colored.
+A licensed photographer having a located place of business in this State is liable for the license tax on each agent or solicitor employed by the photographer for soliciting business.